farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 As time passes, PCs will get better, and their condition will improve.

-If the fiction allows it, once per session clear 1 segment off a PC's stress clock.
-Also update the condition text to represent the character's current condition.
+If the fiction allows it, once per session clear 1 segment off a PC's `stress clock`.
+Also update the condition text to represent the character's current `condition`.

 ## Progression